 In which states do you offer telehealth?

-Our team members are licensed to provide teletherapy to residents of New York state, Connecticut, Florida, and California.
-(Please check with individual providers for their specific licensure).
+Our team members are licensed to provide teletherapy to residents of New York, Connecticut, Florida, New Jersey, and California (please check with individual providers for their specific licensure).

 State health websites can be accessed here: